monishagopalan/monishagopalan.github.io/_posts/2024-01-01-credit-rating-forecast.md

 One solution to address delays would be to use the historical financial information of a company to build a predictive quantitative model capable of forecasting the credit rating that a company will receive.
 I employed machine learning techniques, creating classification models that quickly forecast credit ratings.
 # Dataset
-The dataset is obtained from Kaggle [Corporate Credit Rating](https://www.kaggle.com/datasets/agewerc/corporate-credit-rating/data).
+The [Corporate Credit Rating](https://www.kaggle.com/datasets/agewerc/corporate-credit-rating/data) dataset is obtained from Kaggle.
 The dataset loaded as a pandas dataframe, `ratings_df` consists of 2029 entries (rows) and 31 columns.
 Each entry represents a big US firm traded on NYSE or Nasdaq.
 The ratings span the period from 2010 to 2016.
 The dataset has 593 unique US firms, as seen from `ratings_df.Name.value_counts()`.

 ## Credit Ratings
 The target variable is the `Rating` column, representing the credit rating assigned by agencies.
 Taking a closer look at the list of agencies and their different ratings using `ratings_df['Rating Agency Name'].value_counts()` and `ratings_df.groupby('Rating Agency Name')['Rating'].unique()`:

 ![png](/assets/images/credit-rating/rating-distribution-by-agency.png)

-The dataset shows an imbalance in credit ratings, with varying frequencies for each rating category as it is evident from `ratings_df.Rating.value_counts()`
+The dataset shows an imbalance in credit ratings, with varying frequencies for each rating category as it is evident from `ratings_df.Rating.value_counts()`.

 In addition, we are working with ratings from different agencies.
 One way to address this is to simplify and merge the ratings labels according to the following table from [Investopedia: Corporate Credit Ratings](https://www.investopedia.com/terms/c/corporate-credit-rating.asp)